During my years playing poker, I have read a ridiculously amount of poker books.

 My level of play is not where I want it to be yet, but I am playing better and expect that I will continue to improve.

 Although it is not the most well-written book I have ever read it still helped me improve my game and my time was very well spent.Get the book here

-This is definitely one book (Lee Nelson) that should be on the shelf of every serious poker player.
+This is one book (Lee Nelson) that should be on the shelf for every serious poker player.

 Full of information that will make you a serious opponent at the table.
-The most valuable lesson for myself was dealing with players that are extremely aggressive.
+The most valuable lesson for myself was dealing with players that are incredibly aggressive.